lequietriot/RuneScape-MIDI-Player-Suite/README.md

 - Can dump all raw soundbank-related data.
 - Can pack all raw soundbank-related data.
 Yes, go ahead and experiment with the soundbank dumping and packing, you can mix old with new or vice versa!
+- Can encode ogg vorbis files to the RuneScape Format, supports metadata comment tags for setting info such as Sample Rate, Sample Sizes, Loop Start and End positions.

 # To do list (Ideas)
-- Sound Encoding tools (Sound Effects, Sound Bank...)
+- Sound Encoding tools (Sound Effects)
 - Automatic soundfont creating from cache (Being worked on)